"Be worthy to serve the suffering."

 Nominations

 Candidates and programs should be nominated based on meritorious service over and above those expected by the institution.
 Nominees should have demonstrated support for the ideals of the care of others and an exhibited commitment to diversity and inclusion.
 The AΩA Councilor at each school is responsible for the nomination process.
-Nominations should be submitted online in a single PDF by October 28, 2021.
+Nominations should be submitted online in a single PDF.

 Requirements